Swt16/time-server/README.md

-# time-server
-Code for this Heroku app
+Code for this Heroku app:
 https://agile-sands-27058.herokuapp.com/